-Welcome to the Town of Barnstable
+Welcome to the town of Barnstable

-Barnstable is the largest town on Cape Cod, both in terms of land and population.
+Barnstable, MA is the largest town on Cape Cod, both in terms of land and population.
 The sprawling town encompasses a number of villages, including Barnstable, West Barnstable, Hyannis, and Hyannis Port.
 Reverend Joseph Hull founded Barnstable in 1939, after Governor John Winthrop ejected him from Plymouth Colony due to his “very contentious” liberal views.

-Hyannis, the largest village in Barnstable, is one of the busiest transportation and tourist hubs on Cape Cod.
+Hyannis, the largest village in Barnstable, is one of the busiest transportations and tourist hubs on Cape Cod.
 Hyannis Harbor is naturally deep, which attracted many early settlers involved in the maritime shipping, fishing, and whaling industries.
 Today, Hyannis Harbor is the Cape’s largest recreational boating harbor and a ferry connection to Nantucket Island.
 Every year visitors, including members of the Kennedy family, spend their summers in this classic Cape Cod town.